open-telemetry/opentelemetry.io/content/en/docs/concepts/sdk-configuration/otlp-exporter-configuration.md

 ### `OTEL_EXPORTER_OTLP_ENDPOINT`

-A base endpoint URL for any signal type, with an optionall-specified port number.
+A base endpoint URL for any signal type, with an optionally-specified port number.
 Helpful for when you're sending more than one signal to the same endpoint and want one environment variable to control the endpoint.